David A. Kenny

 Path Diagram

-A diagram that pictorially represents a structural model.
+A diagram that pictorially represents a structural equation model.
 Curved lines represent unanalyzed associations.
-Measured variables are usually designated by a box and latent variables, including disturbances, are represented by circles.
+Measured variables are designated by a box and latent variables, including disturbances, are represented by ovals.
 Covariances or correlations between exogenous variables and between disturbances are represented by curved lines with arrowheads at both ends.
-Paths are represented by straight lines with an arrowhead pointing toward the effect variable.
+Paths are represented by straight lines with an arrowhead pointing from the causal variable toward the effect variable.

 Example of a Structural Model